SarthakDhingra/debate-break-calculator-v1/README.md

 - Typically debating tournaments consist of preliminary rounds and outrounds.
 In preliminary rounds, teams are ranked in comparison to other teams they debated against (determined by a panel of judges) and awarded points based off of their ranking.
 After preliminary rounds are over, teams with the highest amount of points 'break', or advance, to outrounds (for example quarterfinals or semi-finals).
 There can be a lot of variation in the number of points you need to advance to outrounds.
 With this in mind, Debate Break Calculator calculates the best-case (lowest amount of points needed to break) and worst-case (highest amount of points needed to break) break scenarios based on the number of teams in the tournament, number of rounds in the tournament, number of teams advancing to outrounds, and the style of debate

 ## Running the program
+- note: if using windows these commansd will only work if using windows bash
 - Install Python 3: https://www.python.org/downloads/
 - Install virtualenv: `pip install virtualenv`
 - run `source setup.sh` in the root folder